hashicorp/consul/corefile.5.md

 ## Import

-You can use the `import` "plugin" to include parts of other files, see <https://coredns.io/explugins/import>.
+You can use the `import` "plugin" to include parts of other files, see <https://coredns.io/plugins/import>.
-This is enabled by default.

 ## Snippets